OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

 [!include[HTTPS guidance](../includes/https-guidance.md)]

-For this quickstart, you can use the certificates from the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) repository by completing the following steps.
+For this quickstart, you can use the certificates from the **OfficeDev/generator-office** repository by completing the following steps.

 1. In a web browser, navigate to the [OfficeDev/generator-office](https://github.com/OfficeDev/generator-office) GitHub repository.